gery420/vocult/README.md

 # vocult
-# AI enabled audio dubbing with emotion preservation
+### AI enabled audio dubbing with emotion preservation
-# In this project, we are making AI powered translation tool using ML Algorithms
+Vocult is a AI powered translation tool made by Whisper, Meta NLLB